-Policy 2-4.1.3: Regional Mobility Strategy The City currently has agreed to contribute local funding for SunRail, which is a cornerstone of the regional mobility strategy.
-In order to continue this partnership and cooperation, the City commits, on a proportional basis, to program and budget revenue on otherfor regional mobility improvements within the City limits.7 which are These regional mobility strategy efforts will be consistent with our the Transportation Master Mobility Plan, coordinating the and the City's Five-Year Capital Improvements Plan.
-In addition, with the City will coordinate with Metroplan Orlando on improvements identified in MetroPlan

-Orlando'stheir Transportation Improvement Program (TIP) and Long Range Transportation Plan.
-The City will continue to work with the Florida Department of Transportation (FDOT) in the planning, implementation and operation of SunRail.
+Policy 2-4.1.2: Regional Mobility Strategy The City currently has agreed to contribute local funding for SunRail, which is a cornerstone of the regional mobility strategy.
+In order to continue this partnership and cooperation, the City commits, on a proportional basis, to program and budget revenue for regional mobility improvements within the City limits.
+These regional mobility strategy efforts will be consistent with the Transportation Master Plan and the City's Five-Year Capital Improvements Plan.
+In addition, the City will coordinate with Metroplan Orlando on improvements identified in their Transportation Improvement Program (TIP) and Long Range Transportation Plan.
+The City will continue to work with the Florida Department of Transportation (FDOT) in the planning and operation of SunRail.

-Policy 2-4.1.4: Participate in Regional Transportation Planning Efforts In order to pursue funding for the City's Transportation Master Mobility Plan within the regional transportation system, the City will continue to develop maintain its partnership with FDOT, MetroPlan Orlando, and Orange County, to ensure that the City's Transportation Master Mobility Plan is incorporated into MetropPlan Orlando's Long Range Transportation Plan.
+Policy 2-4.1.3: Participate in Regional Transportation Planning Efforts In order to pursue funding for the City's Transportation Master Plan within the regional transportation system, the City will continue to maintain its partnership with FDOT, MetroPlan Orlando, and Orange County, to ensure that the City's Transportation Plan.